Navigational Photogrammetry

 If you don't have a sextant, then alternatively you can shoot celestial navigational sights with your phone camera.
 Best suited are the moon and the brightest planets, Jupiter and Venus.
 Less so the sun (too bright) and stars (too dim)

-Here we demonstrate a moon sight using our Android app Measure Angular Distance
+Here we demonstrate a moon sight using our Android app for measuring Angular Distance

 The screenshot below shows the above twilight scene as captured by the app.
 The close button (top right) bins the image and takes you back to the live camera preview.